 - Dry weather, which is the most common cause of chapped lips among babies.
 The lips crack and become hard during winters or whenever there is a drop in the humidity.
 If you live in a place with low humidity, then the baby can have chapped lips any time of the year.
-Dry weather rid the lips of moisture thus leading to chapping.
+Dry weather rid the lips of moisture, thus leading to chapping.

 If your baby has other severe symptoms, then it is best to take them to a doctor.
-Chapped lips are usually a result of benign reasons than acute illnesses and can be dealt right at home, with a few safe solutions.
+Chapped lips are usually a result of benign reasons than acute illnesses and can be dealt with right at home, with a few safe solutions.

-What Are The Home Remedies For A Baby’s Chapped Lips?
+Home Remedies For A Baby’s Chapped Lips

 If your baby is otherwise healthy, then the following are the best and safest methods to treat chapped lips in babies:

 - Breast milk: Breast milk is rich in water and fats, which can help hydrate the baby’s dry lips.
 Store a tiny quantity of expressed breast milk to apply on the baby’s lips.
-Dip your clean finger in the milk and apply a thin layer on baby’s lips at least 2-3 times every hour.
+Dip your clean finger in the milk and apply a thin layer on the baby’s lips at least 2-3 times every hour.

 - Infant formula: Make a thick paste of infant formula and store it to treat the baby’s chapped lips.
-The fat from formula and the added water will help soothe the chapped lips.
+The fat from formula and the added water will help soothe chapped lips.
 Apply the formula paste with a clean finger several times in an hour, depending on the severity of the chapped lips.

 Breast milk and formula are the best remedial methods for chapped lips since they do not pose a health risk when licked or swallowed by the baby.
-Treatment of underlying conditions, such as dehydration will be symptomatic while treatment for Kawasaki disease involves the use of several medicines.
+Treatment of underlying conditions, such as dehydration, will be symptomatic while treatment for Kawasaki disease involves the use of several medicines.